OpenRCT2/OpenRCT2/readme.md

 OpenRCT2 requires original files of RollerCoaster Tycoon 2 to play.
 It can be bought at either [Steam](https://store.steampowered.com/app/285330/RollerCoaster_Tycoon_2_Triple_Thrill_Pack/) or [GOG.com](https://www.gog.com/game/rollercoaster_tycoon_2).
 If you have the original RollerCoaster Tycoon and its expansion packs, you can [point OpenRCT2 to these](https://github.com/OpenRCT2/OpenRCT2/wiki/Loading-RCT1-scenarios-and-data) in order to play the original scenarios.

-[OpenRCT2.org](https://openrct2.org/downloads) offers pre-built builds and installers of the latest master and the develop branch.
-There is also a [launcher](https://github.com/IntelOrca/OpenLauncher/releases) available for Windows and Linux that will automatically update your build of the game so that you always have the latest version.
+Our website, [OpenRCT2.io](https://openrct2.io/download) offers portable builds and installers of the latest versions of the `master` and `develop` branches.
+There is also a [launcher](https://openrct2.io/download/launcher) available for Windows and Linux that will automatically update your build of the game so that you always have the latest version.

-For most Linux distributions, we recommend the [latest Flatpak stable release](https://flathub.org/apps/details/io.openrct2.OpenRCT2).
+Alternatively to using the launcher, for most Linux distributions, we recommend the [latest Flatpak stable release](https://flathub.org/apps/details/io.openrct2.OpenRCT2).
 When downloading from Flathub, you will always receive the latest updates regardless of which Linux distribution you use.

 Some Linux distributions offer native packages:
 * Arch Linux: [openrct2](https://archlinux.org/packages/extra/x86_64/openrct2/) stable release (`extra` repository) and, alternatively, [openrct2-git](https://aur.archlinux.org/packages/openrct2-git) (AUR)